Fitness and Nutrition: Choosing the Proper Diet and Exercise Plan

 We all know that exercise is an important part of keeping healthy.
 Along with a healthy diet, exercise assists in keeping our bones strong, our muscles toned, our lungs and hearts functional, our libidos active, and our minds alert.

 At Southern California Center for Anti-Aging, we promote good health by recommending exercise regimens suited to each particular client.
-Depending on your goal, your age, and your physical condition, we may refer you to a personal trainer, recommend that you exercise at a gym, pursue an active sport of your choosing, or engage in exercises at your home.
+Your goal, your age, and your physical condition are the basis of recommendations.
+We may refer you to a personal trainer, recommend exercise at a gym, pursue a sport of your choosing, or engage in exercises at home.
 If your personal goal is to lose weight, we start you with aerobic exercise at 80 percent of your maximal heart rate.

 If you want to make major improvements in your health in regard to your weight, muscle tone, and skin texture, and you are eager to experience renewed energy and enhanced mood, Southern California Center for Anti-Aging is the place for you.
 Not only will we help you shed pounds and dry skin; we will help you shed years.